joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-04-30-JS-zero-or-one-tree.md

 ## Solution

-to access a path with at most one label placed, it either must be the case that:
+To access a path with at most one label placed, it either must be the case that:
 - the current node is labelless and goes on to a path with at most one label placed, or
 - the current node is labelled and goes on to a path with no labels placed.

-calling the probability of a zero-label path $P_\text{zero},$ and the probability of a path with at most one label $P_\text{either},$ we can capture this with the following equation:
+Calling the probability of a zero-label path $P_\text{zero},$ and the probability of a path with at most one label $P_\text{either},$ we can capture this with the following equation:

 $$
   \begin{align}